 Many children with socio-emotional and behavioural difficulties do not receive adequate support during key phases of development.
 Cardiff’s Neurodevelopment Assessment Unit (NDAU) aims to support children with a range of developmental problems, with the dual aim of;

 a) feeding back information on the child’s specific profile of strengths and difficulties – to enhance referring agents’ propensity to offer effective support;

 b) building up an extensive pool of data, illuminating the neurophysiological and biological mechanisms that underlie different neurodevelopmental difficulties.

 The NDAU operates within the National Institute of Mental Health’s Research Domain Criteria Initiative (RDoC).
 It takes a trans-diagnostic approach to research and intervention, focusing on the interplay between key underlying domains of human functioning (cognitive, social, regulatory, sensorimotor, positive/negative valence) and the way differences within these systems are expressed and measurable at multiple levels (e.g. physiological, behavioural, self-report, neural circuitry).

 At present, the research has the following objectives;

-- To design and implement a music-based intervention with this group – measuring qualitative and quantitative change in empathy, and ongoing socially-situated change in socio-emotional/behavioural outcomes and wellbeing;
+- To design and implement a music-based intervention with children with developmental difficulties – measuring qualitative and quantitative change in socio-emotional/behavioural outcomes and individual wellbeing;

-- To add to and develop theory regarding the nature of empathic difficulties across this heterogenous group and b) musical emotional development.
+- To add to and develop theory regarding a) the nature of developmental difficulties across this heterogenous group and b) musical emotional development.